stheiss25/Group-Project-424/README.md

 # Universal Bond Calculator README
 Note - this document was prepared as a markdown file to make for easier viewing on GitHub.
-If your device is unable to open this file for grading, just change the file extension to ".txt".
+If your device is unable to open this file for grading, just change the file extension to ".txt" or download the ".txt" version of this file instead.

 ### Link to JustInMind Prototypes: